spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

-#### Complex example: adding a comment to a pull request about changed resources
+#### Adding a comment to a PR about changed resources

-The following example will add a comment to a pull request where it will list all the resources that were added, changed, deleted, imported, moved or forgotten.
+This more complex example will add a comment to a pull request where it will list all the resources that were added, changed, deleted, imported, moved, or forgotten.

 !!! note
-    Please note that this is an example policy which you can customize completely, if you would like to do so feel free to add `sample := true` to the the policy and then use the [Policy Workbench](../policy/README.md#policy-workbench-in-practice) to see what data is available.
+    This is an example policy you can customize completely.
+If you would like to do so, add `sample := true` to the the policy and use the [policy workbench](../policy/README.md#policy-workbench-in-practice) to see what data is available.
 This example is also specifically for GitHub.

 ```opa
 package spacelift